 - Icing sugar for dusting

 Preheat the oven to 180°C, Gas Mark 4.
 Beat together the butter, sugar and almond extract.
 Stir in the flour and almonds, and mix till it starts to comes together as a dough.
-Divide into 16 pieces and roll into a ball.
+Divide into 16 pieces and roll each into a ball.
 Place on a greased baking sheet and press each down slightly, then bake for 15-20 mins till slightly browned.
 Place on a cooling rack and dust liberally with icing sugar while hot.
 (I put clingfilm underneath the rack to save the worktop from becoming a sticky icing sugar ant-trap.)